aws-ia/terraform-aws-eks-blueprints/examples/6-eks-fully-private-eks-cluster/README.md

  - Creates a new VPC and 3 Private Subnets
  - VPC Endpoints for various services and S3 VPC Endpoint gateway
  - Creates EKS Cluster Control plane with one Managed node group
+    - EKS Cluster API endpoint that can be set to public and private, and then into private only.

 Please see this [document](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html) for more details on configuring fully private EKS Clusters